diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 ### Access Level

 Access levels were applied depending on each team member and what is required for their work.
-Send<a class="email-link" href= "mailto:brandon.langley@diskoverdata.com?subject=Please increase my Zendesk access"> us an email </a>if you feel you need additional access to do your work.
+Send <a class="email-link" href= "mailto:brandon.langley@diskoverdata.com?subject=Dude!
+Please increase my Zendesk access">us an email</a> if you feel you need additional access to do your work.

 ### Links